emerald1010/from_attachments_to_seo/README.md

 2. `Code/get_clusters_filehashes.py` can be used to obtain as many files as clusters, where each cluster-file lists the filenames of the images in the cluster.
 An example (zipped) is `900Clusters/filehashes_per_clusters_900clusters.zip`.
     * In our work, we obtained at this stage 635 homogeneous clusters, covering 90% of the input data.
 We determined this result thanks to manual inspection of 9000 samples (10 screenshots for each of the 900 cluster).

 3. Next, we selected the embeddings of the screenshots in non-homogeneous clusters and grouped them together via DBSCAN.
 The code using DBSCAN is reported in `Code/DBSCAN/run_dbscan.ipynb`.
-We share the pairwise distances between screenshots via an outside service as the size of the file exceeds the size allowed by GitHub ([upload-in-progress]()).
+We share the pairwise distances between screenshots via an outside service as the size of the file exceeds the size allowed by GitHub ([link](https://www.kaggle.com/datasets/emerald101/from-attachments-to-seo?select=pairwise_distances_ConvNet.npy)).
     * We used the parameters ε = 50 and a minimum number of samples per cluster of 3.
     * In our work, we further inspected the results of DBSCAN before obtaining the 80 clusters.